Set up an auto attendant

 Depending on how you have configured your auto attendants and call queues, you may only need to specify after-hours call routing for auto attendants with direct phone numbers.

-Once you have specified your business hours, then choose your call routing options for after hours.
+Once you've specified your business hours, then choose your call routing options for after hours.
 The same options are available as for the business hours call routing that you specified above.

 Call flows during holidays